swaptacular/swpt_accounts/protocol.rst

 sender : string
-   A string which (along with ``debtor_id``) identifies the sender's account. [#account-identity]_ An empty string signifies that the sender is unknown.
+   A string which (along with ``debtor_id``) identifies the sender's account. [#account-id]_ An empty string signifies that the sender is unknown.

 recipient : string
-   A string which (along with ``debtor_id``) identifies the recipient's account. [#account-identity]_ An empty string signifies that the recipient is unknown.
+   A string which (along with ``debtor_id``) identifies the recipient's account. [#account-id]_ An empty string signifies that the recipient is unknown.

 acquired_amount : int64
    The increase in the affected account's principal (caused by the